-In the 2 weeks prior to your start date you will be sent an e-mail from the Visiting Student Coordinator with registration details, general information and details on where and when to report to your department.
+In the two weeks prior to your start date, you will be sent an email from the visiting student coordinator with registration details, general information and details on where and when to report to your department.
 If you have not received this email by the Wednesday prior to your start date, please contact the visiting student office immediately.

-All rotations take place on the Chicago Campus: Chicago campus map.
-You must register on the first day of your rotation with the Visiting Student Programs staff in the Method Atrium at 300 E. Superior St., 1st floor, before reporting to your department.
-You will be given maps, a hospital id and scrub card, and other important information to help you along throughout your rotation.
+All rotations take place on the Chicago campus.
+Before reporting to your department, you must register on the first day of your rotation in the Method Atrium on the first floor of 300 E. Superior St. You will be given maps, a hospital ID, a scrub card and other important information to help you along throughout your rotation.
 If your departmental check-in time and registration conflict, please contact our office to make other arrangements.

 As a visiting student, you are not enrolled at Northwestern University and are not considered a matriculated student.
-You do, however, have the same duties and responsibilities as a fourth medical student and are expected to be treated as an active participant on a rotation as a Northwestern final year medical student would be treated.
+You do, however, have the same duties and responsibilities as a medical student and are expected to be treated as an active participant on a rotation, the same as a Northwestern final-year medical student would be treated.

 Students are considered part of the patient care team and are therefore expected to dress and act in a manner suitable to a professional medical environment.
-Men are expected to wear dress trousers and ties; women are expected to wear dresses, skirts, or trousers.
-Socks or pantyhose should always be worn, and open-toe shoes are not acceptable.
-Shorts, extremely high cut skirts, and sleeveless shirts are also unacceptable.
-Scrubs are usually acceptable if you are on-call, however, if in doubt, ask your resident.
+Men are expected to wear dress trousers and ties; women are expected to wear dresses, skirts or trousers.
+Socks or pantyhose should always be worn, and open-toed shoes are not acceptable.
+Shorts, high-cut skirts and sleeveless shirts are also unacceptable.
+Scrubs are usually acceptable if you are on-call; however, if in doubt, ask your resident.
 Keep in mind that some attendings expect students to be prepared to be dressed nicely and clean shaven (men) even if you're post-call.
-Also, keep in mind that how you dress may depend upon which clerkship you are on.
-For some rotations, you may wear scrubs every day, whereas during others, they are never permitted.
-Scrubs will be provided, if required. ("Success on the Wards" guide).
+Also, keep in mind that how you dress may depend upon your current clerkship.
+For some rotations, you may wear scrubs every day; for others, they are never permitted.
+If they are required, scrubs will be provided.

 Scrub Attire Policy